-- Most of the commands encourage children to use parts of their body in movement.
+- Most of the commands encourage children to use parts of their bodies in movement.
 This helps to develop body awareness, especially in young children.

-- Simon Says makes for a quick and easy brain break when you want to refocus kids, transition them to a new activity or just to use as a calming activity.
+- Simon Says makes for a quick and easy brain break when you want to refocus kids, transition them to a new activity or provide a calming activity.

 - There’s a reason this game has been around for ages.
 It’s tons of fun and will keep kids entertained.
 Children are always learning while having fun.

 - Simon Says is an active game which means kids are moving and developing gross motor skills while playing.

 Simon Says prompts are easy to make up on the spot but here are some ideas to get you started.

 For some of these commands, leave off “Simon Says”.
 Anyone who follows the command is out.

 - Simon says pretend to talk on the telephone.